zlogic/mendix-docs/content/en/docs/appstore/use-content/platform-supported-content/widgets/combobox.md

     * **Loading type** – allows the user to configure the loading animation of a combo box.

 {{% alert color="info" %}}
 Lazy loading always fetches 100 data items for each request.
-Pagination ise triggered when the user scrolls to the bottom of the options menu.
+Pagination is triggered when the user scrolls to the bottom of the options menu.
 This pagination data is not currently passed from the combobox to the microflow or nanoflow datasource.
 {{% /alert %}}

 * **Multiple selection**